shawnrice/wp-network-blog-metadata/readme.md

 # Network Blog Metadata
-We need a new name.
+Still a placeholder name for the plugin.

 ## Purpose of the plugin
-This plugin will collect and store metadata about blogs on a network install of Wordpress
+This plugin will collect and store metadata about blogs on a network install of Wordpress, specifically a Buddypress installation.

+## Status of the code
+This code could now be considered legacy code in that it exists on [Blogs at Baruch](https://blsciblogs.baruch.cuny.edu), but it is slated to be re-written from the ground up in order to make it available for others to use.
+Development has already begun.

+Consider this code to be the first stab at a project.

 ### Todo

 * Doublecheck Install and uninstall hooks
-* Test for cross-browser compatibility
-* Finish writing roadmap
 * Convert code to be read by doxygen